top of page

 12212943_1_x.jpg

-The top IKE jackets above both have the same style layout of our textbook example.
-Note the one on the left has a rather sloppy Victory Medal ribbon, placed not only completely out of sequence, but also attached rather messily really close to the PWings.
-Also note the regulation way that the 'ruptured duck' award for honourable discharge goes under the PUC.
-Again, it has rather a messy look to it.
+The two Ike Jackets above each have the same style layout as our textbook example.
+Note the one on the left has a rather sloppy Victory Medal ribbon, placed not only completely out of sequence, but also attached rather carelessly and too close to the Parachute Wings.
+Also note that the 'ruptured duck' award for honorable discharge is sewn just above the PUC as regulations stipulate.
+Overall, this example has rather a messy look to it.

 The one on the right has some interesting and noteworthy features.
-This one has all three of the foreign shoulder cords.
-Orange for Netherlands, bright red for France, Reg/Green for Belgium.
-Now as stated before, your only supposed to wear two of these, one on each arm.
-However the probably came from when these were issued, they came with no instructions on how to wear them or even where.
-The French one doesn't even go around the arm.
-Of course the arm could have been pulled through the cord, but why?
+This one has all three of the foreign shoulder cords: Orange for Netherlands, Bright Red for France, Reg/Green for Belgium.
+Now as stated before, regulations require that only two be worn, one on each arm.
+However, this example probably was assembled at the time the cords were issued; they came with no instructions on how or where to wear them.
+The French Cord has been attached in front of the arm without placing the sleeve through the loop.
+Of course, the sleeve could have been pulled out through the cord, but why?

-Previous units.
-This is an interesting feature that can lead to a totally unique jacket.
-Most commonly a soldier would come from a similar unit, like this CPL's jacket.
+Previous unit insignia can be a very interesting feature that can lead to a totally unique jacket.
+Most commonly a soldier would come from a similar unit, like the corporal's jacket above.
 He came from the 82nd and went into the 101st.
-However, in regards to your own jacket, you could either have the patch of a previous unit you re-enacted with, or a unit that would be commonly paired with or a unit which you have an interest in.
+However, with regard to your own jacket, you could either have the patch of a previous reenacting unit in which you were a participant (for example 29th Inf Div) or use a unit that would be commonly paired with your current unit (like the 82nd Abn), or simply use a unit in which you have a particular interest (i.e. the 1st Armored Div).

 post-264-1211670402.jpg